 PPF rates have gradually come down to 7.9%

-And as far as historical PPF rates are concerned, this is the first time that rates have dipped below 8% – sadly, the psychological risk-free rate barrier for many.
+And as far as historical PPF rates are concerned, this is the first time (in 2017) that rates have dipped below 8% – sadly, the psychological risk-free rate barrier for many.

 Many people are now questioning the suitability of PPF as an investment product.
 Doubts over PPF are further fueled by good returns given by equity in recent past.
 Many equity funds have given 20-30% returns in last one year.
 So people are bound to ask questions.

 But really… is it time to write off the PPF?

 No. Ofcourse not!